SarmadSiyal/Notification_Service_App/README.md

 # Notification_Service_App

-This is a simple Flutter app built for **Flutter Developer Internship – Task 12** at High Tech Software House.
+This is a simple Flutter app built for Flutter Developer Internship at High Tech Software House.

 # Features Implemented